A

 surprising box office success, this one-hundred-three-minute film,

-its mix of comedic and gangster elements simply lessens the impact of
+its mix of tongue and cheek humor with gangster elements simply lessens the impact of

-with pacing and lending authenticity with location shooting.
+with pacing and the authenticity of location shooting.
 The

-film’s violence is not visually brutal but gets the point across and may
+film’s violence is not visualized, but it gets the point across and may

 Elizabeth Montgomery is believable in an emotionally difficult, roller-coaster role.
 Witnessing Silva easily dispense with an obnoxious bar patron in a nightclub, she is instantly attracted to the button-eyed Silva in the worst way.
 Her boredom is quelled by his mysterious aura.
-This guy’s persona overpowers all her discernment.
+His persona overpowers all her discernment.
+She is all-in for Silva.
 Danger is always teasingly attractive to Hollywood.

-Marc Lawrence is riveting in his opening scene, thanks to years of portraying movie gangsters.
-As an exiled American gangster living in Sicily, he has bigger plans for Silva than the local contract killer he has become.
-A look-alike—with an obvious mismatched "costume" beard—is killed in Silva’s place so Lawrence can reinvent him for the American market as the oxymoron “cultured assassin.”
-He wants Silva to eliminate—take out—each former associate residing in America.
+Marc Lawrence is riveting during the opening scenes, thanks, in part, to years of portraying movie gangsters.
+As an exiled American gangster (the original Johnny Cool) living in Sicily, he has bigger plans for Silva than the local mercenary he has become.
+A look-alike is killed in Silva’s place so Lawrence can reinvent him for the American market as the oxymoron “cultured assassin.”
+He wants Silva to take out each former associate residing in America.
 Lawrence has equipped him with a detailed history of all things underworld.
 Silva 2.0 has memorized it all.
-He takes the name of Lawrence’s character, eventually gaining a modified moniker in the process, the film’s title.
+He removes his mismatched costume beard and takes the name of Lawrence’s character, eventually gaining the modified moniker, the film’s title.
 After establishing himself in New York City, his next “take-out order” sends him to Las Vegas.

 Silva

-infiltrates a Vegas crap game with no real relevance to the plot,
+infiltrates a Vegas crap game with no real relevance to the plot.
+Sammy Davis, Jr. (as "Educated") wears an

 eye patch similar to the one he used for a while after his 1954